Below are some tips and ideas our customers shared during the roundtable:

 If you have automated emails about the event set up through MailChimp or Constant Contact you’ll want to remove/update that within those platforms as well.

-Call registered attendees to notify of the event's postponement/cancellation.
+Call registered attendees to notify them of the event's postponement/cancellation.

 Keep a single blog post with information so that new information can be updated and is kept all in one place.
 Send out a link to the blog post when updates are made.